ex01tus/feed-navigation/README.md

 Implement a service, allowing to get a part of the feed and to navigate it using cursors.
 Service responses should also include flags to determine if the previous and/or the next part exists.

-Please, use embedded Redis and generate test data on the start on an application.
+Please, use embedded Redis and generate test data on the start of an application.

 Do NOT use Spring pagination mechanism.
 We're interested in you implementing it from scratch.